-Associate of Applied Science Degree (A.A.S.)
+Associate of Science Degree (A.S.) and Associate of Applied Science Degree (A.A.S.)

 The minimum number of credits for the Associate of Applied Science is 60.
 Remedial and developmental work does not count toward degree completion.
 The degree emphasizes specific outcomes designed to meet competencies required for direct entry into employment and to provide a basis for transfer, at a minimum, of the general education component of the curriculum.